akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--Git operates slightly differently if you explicitly specify `file://` at the beginning of the URL.
 If you just specify the path, and the source and the destination are on the same filesystem, Git tries to hardlink the objects it needs.
 If they are not on the same filesystem, it will copy the objects it needs using the system's standard copying functionality.
 If you specify `file://`, Git fires up the processes that it normally uses to transfer data over a network which is generally a lot less efficient method of transferring the data.
 The main reason to specify the `file://` prefix is if you want a clean copy of the repository with extraneous references or objects left out — generally after an import from another version-control system or something similar (see Chapter 9 for maintenance tasks).
 We’ll use the normal path here because doing so is almost always faster.-->

 Git arbeitet etwas anders, wenn Du am Anfang der URL ausdrücklich `file://` angibst.
 Wenn Du nur den Pfad angibst, und sowohl die Quelle, als auch das Ziel sich auf dem selben Dateisystem befinden, versucht Git harte Links zu benutzen.
 Wenn sie sich nicht auf dem selben Dateisystem befinden, kopiert Git die benötigten Objekte mit Hilfe der Standardkopierfunktion des jeweiligen Betriebssystems.
 Wenn Du `file://` angibst, startet Git den Prozess, den es normalerweise zum Übertragen von Daten über ein Netzwerk verwendet, dass ist gewöhnlich eine wesentlich ineffizientere Methode zum Übertragen der Daten.
-Der Hauptgrund das `file://`-Präfix anzugeben ist eine saubere Kopie von dem Repository mit fremden Referenzen oder fehlenden Objekten – generell nach einem Import von einem anderen Versionskontrollsystem oder etwas ähnliches (siehe Kapitel 9 für Wartungsarbeiten).
+Der Hauptgrund, das `file://`-Präfix anzugeben, ist eine saubere Kopie von dem Repository mit fremden Referenzen oder fehlenden Objekten – generell nach einem Import von einem anderen Versionskontrollsystem oder etwas ähnliches (siehe Kapitel 9 für Wartungsarbeiten).
 Wir benutzen hier den normalen Pfad, weil das fast immer schneller ist.

 <!--To add a local repository to an existing Git project, you can run something like this:-->